 Paper…contact sheets, agreements and assessment notes.

-Computer/Mobile phone…I will store brief session notes & correspondence between us on my laptop (recordings in phone Apps by prior agreement only).
+Computer/Mobile phone…I will store brief session notes, signed agreements & correspondence between us on my laptop and remote servers (recordings in phone Apps by prior agreement only).
 Backed up information is to a standalone encrypted secure hard drive held in a locked cabinet.

-Emails/SMS…your email address will be stored in my email account, currently Gmail and SMS details on my mobile phone.
-Your telephone number may be stored by Gmail or mobile SMS or Contact App, should we exchange messages this way.
+Emails/SMS…your email address will be stored in my email account, currently Gmail and Protonmail and SMS details on my mobile phone.
+Your telephone number may be stored by Gmail and Protonmail or mobile SMS or Contact App, should we exchange messages this way.